A Guide for History Department Doctoral Students

 The Graduate School has an annual competition for Excellence in Teaching Awards for Graduate Teaching Assistants.
 If you would like to be nominated for this award, speak with your adviser and the DGS.
 Nominations are generally due in January and require the creation of a teaching portfolio that includes course evaluations from your students and other supporting material.
 They involve quite a bit of work, so it is best to get an early start on them.
 The DGS can let you read an example of a successful portfolio assembled by a former History PhD student.

 The PhD program affords you time to reflect on your career goals, and UB offers many resources to help you identify and plan for your career of choice.
 History Department faculty members are all very familiar with the traditional academic job search, and the DGS will arrange for a workshop every year with colleagues who have been through the process recently.
 The Department is also working to broaden its expertise in the area of alternative careers for academics—positions in public history, policy, business, etc. In spring 2020 we will offer a new non-credit course, HIS 702 “Proseminar on Careers for Historians,” to encourage those interested to explore these possibilities.
 It is open to all graduate students but not required.
-The course will be co-coordinated by Shuko Tamao, an advanced PhD student who is serving as Career Diversity Fellow, with support from a grant the department received from the American Historical Association (for more information, see the AHA website here: https://www.historians.org/jobs-and-professionaldevelopment/career-diversity-for-historians.
+The course will be coordinated by Eric Deutsch, an advanced PhD student who is serving as the Department’s Professional Development Officer in 2021-22.
 Those interested in careers in public history are encouraged to arrange internships with cultural organizations that have public history programs.

 Beyond the Department, the Graduate School and the Office of Career Services provide career advice and assistance to students.
 Both offer workshops regularly, and Career Services can provide individual counseling by appointment.
 UB is a member of The Versatile PhD (free to anyone with a UB email address), which is a very useful resource for doctoral students interested in good jobs outside of the academy.